industrial-edge/upload-app-to-iem-with-iectl/README.md

 - Industrial Edge Device V 1.2.0-56
 - Industrial Edge Management V 1.2.14
+- IE Publisher CLI V 1.2.8
 - VM Ubuntu 20.04
 - Docker 19.03.13
-- IE Publisher CLI V 1.2.8

 ## Installation steps
 To create shell script with IE Publisher CLI commands to automatically upload app to IEM, follow the steps in [docs](../docs/installation.md).
-The documentation describes how to install IE Publisher CLI on Ubuntu distribution version of Linux and how to run a shell script to uplaod new application version to your IEM.
+The documentation describes how to install IE Publisher CLI on Ubuntu distribution version of Linux and how to run a shell script to upload new application version to your IEM.
 The application used for this example is a simple web server hosting by nginx.

 ## Documentation